shengyanli1982/gs/README.md

 3. Use the `WaitForAsync`, `WaitForSync`, or `WaitForForceSync` method to wait for the `TerminateSignal` instance to gracefully shut down.

 > [!IMPORTANT]
 >
-> It is strongly recommended to use the latest general version **v0.1.3** of the library.
+> It is strongly recommended to use the latest stable version of the library after **v0.1.3**.
 Previous versions have significant logic and control issues and are no longer recommended.

 # Advantages